IMPP - Frequently Asked Questions (FAQ)

 Can I complete the IMPP on my own schedule, by distance, or online?

-Do I need to attend the IMPP Orientation Weekend?
+Do I need to attend the two-day IMPP Orientation Session?

 Yes.
-This weekend intensive for applicants provides critical information and experience.
+This two-day session for eligible applicants provides critical information and experience.
 Applicants work for 2 full days with IMPP graduates and IMPP instructors to orient to Canadian midwifery practice, IMPP curriculum, common challenges, tips for success, and practice sessions with written admission exams, self marked, and Objective Simulated Clinical Exams (OSCEs), as well as practice client interviews to help prepare for admissions and IMPP courses.

 What is the CMRE (mandatory national midwifery exam) pass rate for IMPP graduates?